pivotal/docs-tap/tap-gui/plugins/scc-tap-gui.hbs.md

 ## <a id="sc-crds"></a> Support for CRDs

-On 1.7.0 we introduced support for customer-baked CRDs.
-The following example ilustrates the creation of a basic CRD, its use as part of a supply-chain and its visualization in workload:
+In version 1.7.0, we introduced support for custom-baked CRDs.
+The following example illustrates the creation of a basic CRD, which is used as part of a supply chain and its visualization in the workload:

-In order to define and use a CRD in a supply chain the following steps must be taken:
+To define and use a CRD in a supply chain, the following steps must be taken:

-1. Defining the CRD
+1. Define the CRD.
-2. Setting CRD Permissions
+2. Set CRD Permissions.
-3. Defining the ClusterTemplate and the Supply Chain.
+3. Define the ClusterTemplate and the Supply Chain.
-4. Creating and Visualizing the Workload.
+4. Create and Visualize the Workload.

-Let's review each of them.
+Let's review each step in detail.

 ### <a id="sc-crd-definition"></a> Defining the CRD